ghc-proposals/ghc-proposals/proposals/0000-ghc-cpp.rst

 Motivation
 ----------

-Haskell code uses the CPP pragma to manage version changes, when the compiler or a library changes.
+Haskell code uses the ``CPP`` extension to manage version changes, when the compiler or a library changes.

-CPP gets the job done, but it is not haskell-friendly, and so has a side-effect of mangling otherwise normal haskell code, which is not intended to be processed for the version-selection process.
+CPP gets the job done, but it is not Haskell-friendly, and so has a side-effect of mangling otherwise normal haskell code, which is not intended to be processed for the version-selection process.